ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 #- Take only VMS pings and eflalo records in the ICES areas

-This block of code will identify all VMS pings (tacsat) ~~and landings (eflalo~~) within the ICES areas.
+This block of code will identify all VMS pings (tacsat) within the ICES areas.

 ### Clean the tacsatdata

-Thissectionwillfocuson&quot;cleaning&quot;thedatainthetacsatfile.Theinformationinthe tacsat(vms)comesfromanelectronicsystemthatusesGPSinformationtocollectthe data on board the vessel and uses a satellite link to send the data to the database.
-Despitethereliabilityofthissystemconditionsatseaarenotalwaysthebest.Thereare twomainopportunitiesforerrorstooccur,whenreceivingorsendingdatafromthe GPSandtothedatabase.Thecodeinthissectionwilllooktothemostcommonerrors andtrytoidentifyallofthem.Thecodewillnotonlydeletetheerrorsbutalsokeepa recordofwhatwasdeletedallowingyoutokeeptrackofhowmuchdatayouhavelost due toerrors.
+This section will focus on 'cleaning' the data in the tacsatfile.
+The information in the tacsat(vms)comes from an electronic system that uses GPS information to collect the data on board the vessel and uses a satellite link to send the data to the database.
+Despite the reliability of this system conditions at sea are not always the best.There are two main opportunities for errors to occur, when receiving or sending data from the GPS and to the database.
+The code in this section will look to the most common errors and try to identify all of them.
+The code will not only delete the errors but also keep a record of what was deleted allowing you to keep track of how much data you have lost due to errors.

 #- Keep track of removed points

-Thissectionwillcheckforfivecommontypesoferrors.Ateachofthesecheckserrors will be removed from the tacsat object.
-However, the data removed will be kept and savedinthe&quot;Results&quot;foldersoyoucanverifytheerrors.Also,thevolumeforeachof errorsforeachofthefivechecksisrecordedthe&quot;remrecsTacsat&quot;object.Thisobjectwill tell you percentage wise how much you have lost in relation to the original tacsat object.
+This section will check for five common types of errors.
+A teach of these checks errors will be removed from the tacsat object.
+However, the data removed will be kept and saved in the 'Results'folder so you can verify the errors.
+Also, the volume for each of errors for each of the five checks is recorded the 'remrecsTacsat'object.
+This object will tell you percentage wise how much you have lost in relation to the original tacsat object.

 #- Remove duplicate records